IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ## Media Rate Control {#media-rate-control-2}

-The media rate control algorithm is executed whenever the reference window is updated and calculates the target bitrate:
+The media rate control algorithm is executed whenever the reference window is updated and calculates the target bitrate.
+It is however not neccessary to execute this part more often than the frame period of the media encoder.

 * target_bitrate (0): Media target bitrate [bps].